greyscalepress/interview-project/content/talks/2014-05-OffThepress.md

 ![Kim Xupei, Data Hammer, 2009.](../content/img/black-holes-p12-datahammer.png)

 This was maybe one of the first “not found, but actually created” pieces: *Data Hammer* by Kim Xupei.
-This was a made-up personality and a made-up book.
-The concept was to write a fictional biography of a Chinese hacker, by basing the content on all that press that you have since 10 years, about the cyber threat coming from China.
+It's a made-up personality and a made-up book.
+The concept was to write a fictional biography of a Chinese hacker, by basing the content on all that press that we have since 10 years, about the cyber threat coming from China.
 The Chinese hackers attacking Google, attacking American military systems, and so on.

-The concept here was to aggregate those news stories, to find some ghost writers to write a kind of novel from that, and to assemble it into a plausible biography.
-It’s a work in progress.
-You can order the book if you want, but its not a really coherent story yet.
+The concept here was to aggregate those news stories, to find some ghost writers to write a rough biographical novel from that, to assemble it into a plausible biography.
+It’s still a work-in-progress.
+You can order the book if you want, but its not really a coherent story yet.
 If there are people interested in the topic, talk with me and it may go forward.

 ![In conversation with Julian Assange, 2011.](../content/img/black-holes-p13-assange.png)

 This was another undercover project [on screen: *In conversation with Julian Assange*].
 I came across that brilliant interview done by Hans-Ulrich Obrist with Assange[^assange], with contributions by Ai Wei Wei and many other artists.
-And I really wanted to have it in print and to show it to many other people, to have many other people read it.
-So I made an edition, I added some other texts, by Geert Lovink who is maybe in this room, and Jaron Lanier who refused that I would publish it, and so it stayed a kind of undercover thing.
+And I really wanted to have it in print and to distribute it to my friends, to have many other people read it.
+So I produced an edition, I added some other texts, by Geert Lovink who is maybe in this room, and Jaron Lanier who refused that I would publish it, and so it stayed a kind of undercover thing.

 [^assange]: http://www.e-flux.com/journal/in-conversation-with-julian-assange-part-i/

 [on screen: *Jacob Appelbaum - Talks*]

-0624-Appelbaum

 This is a more recent one in that series about cypher punk activism.
-Those are talks, speeches by Jacob Appelbaum, who is one of the persons who are really in the know of what the NSA has been doing, and who has been covering the Snowden case for the german SPIEGEL.
+Those are talks, public speeches by Jacob Appelbaum, who is one of the persons who are really in the know of what the NSA has been doing, and who has been covering the Snowden case for the german magazine *Spiegel*.

 He has been giving lots of talks, and also a testimony in front of the European Parliament.
 You can watch those videos on YouTube and on many places.
-They are really full of information, it’s an extremely dense topic.
+They are really full of information, it’s an extremely dense and technical topic.
 So I needed to have that on paper, black on white, to be able to take my yellow marker and to analyze and process it.

 I had those talks transcribed by online services and then, with Jacobs’s aknowledgement, I published it as a print-on-demand book that you can order cheaply, for your education, or also as a propaganda piece to spread and support the cause.